DulanDias/kanvaro.com/docs/bugfix-mongodb-eai-again-error.md

 To verify the fix works:

+1. Clear any existing `config.json` file to start fresh
+2. Start MongoDB: `docker compose up mongodb -d` (or ensure MongoDB is running on localhost:27017)
+3. Start the application in dev mode: `npm run dev`
-1. Go through the setup flow
+4. Go through the setup flow:
-2. Test the database connection (calls `/api/setup/database/test`)
+   - Test the database connection (calls `/api/setup/database/test`)
+   - Create/configure the database (calls `/api/setup/database/create`)
-3. Complete the setup (calls `/api/setup/complete`)
+   - Complete the setup (calls `/api/setup/complete`)
-4. Verify currencies are loaded (calls `/api/currencies`)
+5. Verify currencies are loaded (calls `/api/currencies`)

 All endpoints should now work without the `EAI_AGAIN` error.

+### Debugging

+If you encounter a 400 error, check the terminal/console logs for:
+- "Creating new database connection to..." - indicates connection attempt
+- "Database connection established successfully" - indicates success
+- Any error messages with stack traces

+Common issues:
+- **MongoDB not running**: Ensure MongoDB is accessible on the configured host/port
+- **Connection refused**: Check that MongoDB service is started
+- **Authentication failed**: Verify username/password if using authentication
+- **Config file issues**: Check that `config.json` is being saved correctly

 ## Key Learnings